n-raghu/ezETL/README.md

         file_catalogue.extend(_future.result())
 ```

-- Each process pooled from _ProcessPoolExecutor_ executes the function **build_file_set** with common arguments of `cfg` and `active_tables` and loop each dump file present in python list `file_set`. <br> For instance, we have configured 3 processes in YML file, so three processes will be created in the pool and each pool process will pick one element in the python list `file_set`
+- Each process pooled from _ProcessPoolExecutor_ executes the function **build_file_set** with common arguments of `cfg` and `active_tables` and loop each dump file present in python list `file_set`. <br> For instance, we have configured 3 processes in YML file, so three processes will be created in the pool and each process will pick one element from the python list `file_set`
-- Function **build_file_set** in **zipops.py** creates a list of dicts which has meta-information on the version of the table, location of table data in dump file and other useful info which helps us to create the version table and ingest data
+- Function **build_file_set** in **zipops.py** creates a list of dicts which has meta-information on the version of the table, location of table data in dump file and other useful info which helps us to create the version table

 ### Stage 3
 - This is the important and final stage of the ingestion job, where we read the data files inside compressed files and load them to tables.